magma/magma/docs/readmes/lte/s1ap_tests.md

     1. cd `$MAGMA_ROOT/lte/gateway/python && make`
     1. cd `$MAGMA_ROOT/lte/gateway/python/integ_tests && make`

-You will see "-bash: deactivate: command not found" if this is the first time you are compiling the tester code.
-It can be ignored.

 ### Run tests

 From `$MAGMA_ROOT/lte/gateway/python/integ_tests` on the *magma_test* VM, run